Deg Tegh Fateh

-Description
+Etymology

-Deg refers to the "cauldron" and Tegh to the "sword".
+Deg refers to the "cauldron" and Tegh to the "sword."
 The cauldron or kettle symbolizes charity and is a reference to the Sikh religious obligation to provide langar, the free distribution of food, to all people, irrespective of an individual's religion, caste or ethnicity.
 The sword, or (kirpan), represents the warrior code of the Khalsa.
 The Khanda icon conveys these two principles.

 A translation of the Degh Tegh Fateh into English: